gacou54/pyorthanc/README.md

 Please note that this is an early version of the wrapper (version < 1.0), therefore some methods description (and maybe name) may change because they don't describe adequately the behavior of the corresponding Orthanc REST API route.
+Also note that this librairy is still under development.
 If the description of an `Orthanc` method does not correspond to the planned behavior, please do an issue.